 Regularly give both positive and negative feedback.
 Recognize and praise people’s accomplishments.
 It makes people feel good to know that you recognize and appreciate hard work, progress, and achievements.

-One of the harder parts of being a manager is giving negative feedback.
+One of the hardest parts of being a manager is giving negative feedback.
 It’s difficult but it is essential and very valuable to the individual.
-People can’t improve, grow as a professional, or exceed expectations if you don’t provide feedback, so get used to giving both positive and negative feedback frequently.
+People can’t improve, grow as a professionals, or exceed expectations if you don’t provide feedback, so get used to giving both positive and negative feedback frequently.

 I once had someone tell me that nothing that comes up in an annual review should be a surprise.
-A good manager will frequently check-in and provide feedback.
+One of my top tips for a first-time manager is to frequently check in and provide feedback.

 It’s crucial to delegate.
 If you hold on to too much of the work and micromanage people, you’ll end up making the project take far longer and you might even frustrate your team members.
 Plus, micromanaging them subtly implies that you don’t trust their quality of work.